moirei/pipeline/docs/guide/creating-pipelines.md

 ## Using global functions

-The above can be re-written using the available global function `pipeline` and class `pipe`.
+If you're not a fan of Facades, the above can be re-written using the available global function `pipeline` and class `pipe`.

 ```php
 $value = pipeline([2, 3])->pipe([